mihirasaraswati/gdxdata/README.md

 4. GDX_FY08_V2.xls to GDX_FY08.xlsx
 5. GDX_FY07_V090401.xls to GDX_FY07.xlsx

-Additionally in the FY09 file, on the Puerto Rico worksheet, the data starts in column D as opposed to column A - this was rectified by deleting columns A-C. In the FY07 file the Hawaii worksheet name was written as H1 - this was changed to HI.
+Additionally in the FY09 file, on the Puerto Rico worksheet, the data starts in column D as opposed to column A - this was rectified by manually deleting columns A-C. In the FY07 file the Hawaii worksheet name was written as H1 - this was changed to HI.

 # County Name Standardization and Linkage to FIPS Code